w3security/cli/README.md

 # Notices

-## Snyk API usage policy
+## w3security API usage policy

-The use of Snyk's API, whether through the use of the 'w3security' npm package or otherwise, is subject to the [Terms & Conditions](https://w3security.co/ucT6N).
+The use of w3security's API, whether through the use of the 'w3security' npm package or otherwise, is subject to the [Terms & Conditions](https://w3security.co/ucT6N).

 ---

-Made with 💜 by Snyk
+Made with 💜 by w3security